Who We Are

 Mark Story was the passionate visionary behind K-64 who brought all the stakeholders to the table to open doors for students to achieve their educational and career goals.
-We tragically lost him in February 2020 but are committed to carry his vision forward with the same passion with which he paved the way.
+We tragically lost him in February 2020 but are committed to carry his vision forward with his same passion.

 As Business Liaison of K-64, Christie Sims is responsible for connecting businesses to educational and professional organizations, grant research, and sustainability of the K-64 initiative.